wanyoike-max/alx-low_level_programming/0x08-recursion/README.md

 * Script 4 shos us how to Write a function that returns the value of x raised to the power of y

 * Script 5 show sus how to Write a function that returns the natural square root of a number.

+* Script 6 shows us how to Write a function that returns 1 if the input integer is a prime number, otherwise return 0.